Dimer-dimer correlations at the rough-smooth boundary: Introduction

 where $\tilde{B}=\tilde{B}_0\cup \tilde{B}_1$ are the black vertices, $\tilde{W}=\tilde{W}_0\cup \tilde{W}_1$ are the white vertices and $\tilde{V}=\tilde{W}\cup \tilde{B}$.
 The edge set $\tilde{E}$ is all edges of the form $b-w=\pm \vec{e}_1+,\pm\vec{e}_2$, for all $b\in \tilde{B},w\in \tilde{W}$.
 Let the edges contained in the smallest cycle surrounding the point $(i,j)$ where $(i+j)$ mod $4=2$, have weight $a\in(0,\infty)$ and the edges contained in the smallest cycle surrounding the point $(i,j)$ where $(i+j)$ mod $4=0$ have weight $1$.

-The graph $G$ (together with its weights) is doubly periodic in the sense that the set $T$ of shifts of the form $n\vec{e_1}+m\vec{e_2}$, $(n,m)\in (2\Z)^2$ preserve the colour of the vertices and edge weights.
-Define the graph $G_1$ to be $G$ modulo the same shifts so that $G$ is a collection of copies of $G_1$ obtained by applying all shifts $T$.
+As a reference for the following we note the unpublished Lectures on the Dimer model, Toninelli, F. The graph $G$ (together with its weights) is doubly periodic in the sense that the set $T$ of shifts of the form $n\vec{e_1}+m\vec{e_2}$, $(n,m)\in (2\Z)^2$ preserve the colour of the vertices and edge weights.
+Define the graph $G_1$ to be $G$ mod the same shifts so that $G$ is a collection of copies of $G_1$ obtained by applying all shifts $T$.
 From its definition, $G_1$ has periodic boundary conditions in both directions $\vec{e}_1$ and $\vec{e}_2$, so one can also think of $G_1$ as a graph on the torus.
 Define the edge weights and Kasteleyn orientation of $G_1$ as in figure \ref{FundamentalDomainMagnetAltered}, which induces a Kasteleyn orientation on all of $G$.
 The graph $G_1$ is called the fundamental domain of $G$, note that it has vertices $w_0\in \tilde{W}_0$, $b_0=w_0+\vec{e}_2$, $b_1=w_0+\vec{e}_1$, $w_1=b_0+\vec{e}_1$.

 The authors of \cite{K.O.S} introduce "magnetic coordinates" to parametrise the set of Gibbs measures.
 Following \cite{K.O.S}, let $(B_1,B_2)\in \R^2$ be the magnetic coordinates for the graph $G$ and take two paths $\gamma_1$, $\gamma_2$ in each fundamental domain as shown in Figure \ref{FundamentalDomainMagnetAltered}.
 Multiply the edge weight of an edge $e=(b,w)$ by $e^{B_1}$ ($e^{-B_1}$) if $\gamma_1$ crosses $e$ such that the white vertex $w$ is on its right (left).
 Similarly multiply the edge weight of $e$ by $e^{B_2}$ ($e^{-B_2}$) if $\gamma_2$ crosses $e$ such that $w$ is on its right (left).
 This yields the same graph with a different set of edge weights denoted $G_{e^{B_1},e^{B_2}}$.
 Define the fundamental domain of $G_{e^{B_1},e^{B_2}}$ to be $G^1_{e^{B_1},e^{B_2}}$ as shown in the Figure \ref{FundamentalDomainMagnetAltered}.
 The magnetic coordinates introduced in this way re-weight the average slope of the corresponding height functions.
 Note that $B_1=B_2=0$ gives zero average slope in directions $\vec{e}_1$, $\vec{e}_2$ and gives the limiting smooth phase in the two-periodic Aztec diamond we are considering.